fruitsamples/ConvertFile/ReadMe.txt

 ===========================================================================
 DESCRIPTION:

-The ConvertFile application provides sample code for converting audio data using the two main conversion mechanisms in CoreAudio: the ExtAudioFile and AudioConverter API.
-The projecct contains two targets, one for conversion using ExtAudioFile, and one using AudioConverter.
+The ConvertFile sample demonstrates how to convert audio data using the two main conversion mechanisms in Core Audio: the Extended Audio File and Audio Converter APIs.
+The project contains two targets, one for conversion using an ExtAudioFile object, and one using an AudioConverter object.
 The application provides examples of how to read in a data file, process data input arguments, and provide those to the conversion APIs.

 ===========================================================================
 BUILD REQUIREMENTS: